NVIDIA/NeMo/docs/source/nlp/nemo_megatron/mcore_customization.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 Using Mcore Spec, we can customize model initialization and model forward.

-Let’s take Falcon as an example to see how to create its layer using mcore GPTModel with spec.
+Let’s take Falcon as an example to see how to create its layers using mcore GPTModel with spec.
 There are several differences between a Falcon transformer layer and a conventional GPTModel transformer layer.
 Customizing these Falcon model variants would be difficult to achieve without mcore spec.

 - Some Falcon variants use parallel attention where the attention and MLP are parallel instead of sequential
-- Some Falcon variant has ``input_layernorm``’s output fed to both MLP and self_attention in parallel, therefore we cannot use the default fused layernorm+linear ``TELayerNormColumnParallelLinear`` class in Falcon layer spec
+- Some Falcon variants have the output of ``input_layernorm`` fed to both MLP and self attention in parallel, therefore we cannot use the default fused layernorm + linear ``TELayerNormColumnParallelLinear`` class in Falcon layer spec
 - Some Falcon variants have one ``input_layernorm`` before attn and another ``mlp_layernorm`` before MLP
-- Some Falcon variants have extra ``post_self_attn_layernorm`` submodule
+- Some Falcon variants have an extra ``post_self_attn_layernorm`` submodule

-Customize model initialization
+Customizing model initialization
 """"""""""""""""""""""""""""""
 Here we show how modules can be customized at initialization using spec: